alexismaior-ansible/role-manage-rancher-cluster/README.md

 Author Information
 ------------------

-This role was created in 2020 by Alexis Sotto Maior,
+This role was created in 2020 by Alexis Sotto Maior.